 * One course in a student's curriculum must fulfill a Global Studies requirement; Global courses may also fulfill the requirement for one of the courses above that is marked with a hashmark (#).

 **(e.g. Psychology 211, Economics, Sociology, Political Science, Anthropology, Criminology or any other social science course.)

-**If a student has completed 4 years of the same foreign language in high school, that student can choose to take just one, three-credit course to satisfy the foreign language requirement.
+***Both classes must be in the same language.
+A student who has completed four years of the same foreign language in high school may take just one, three-credit course to satisfy the foreign language requirement.
 That course must be above the 212 level.